-Lotus Ventures Inc (CSE:J) is a medical marijuana company in the final stages of the Access to Cannabis for Medical Purposes Regulations (ACMPR) license application process.
-Focusing on developing high-quality cannabis at a low cost of production, Lotus Ventures is based in Vancouver, BC and has a 23-acre property near Armstrong, BC on which it plans to begin production in time for the legalization of the Canadian recreational market on October 17, 2018.
+Lotus Ventures Inc (CSE:J) is a premium cannabis company in the final stages of the Cannabis Act (formerly ACMPR) license application process.
+Focusing on developing high-quality cannabis at a low cost of production, Lotus Ventures is based in Vancouver, BC and has a 23-acre property near Armstrong, BC.

 In June 2018, Lotus Ventures exercised its option to purchase a 23-acre land package for $1.1 million.
 Having received a building permit for their first facility, the company is in the process of building a 22,500-square-foot structure that at full capacity will be able to produce 2.0 million grams of cannabis per year.

-Alongside the construction of their first building, Lotus is also in the process of designing the following two facilities on the property, the first of which will add a further 40,000 square feet of cultivation space.
-Lotus ultimately plans on constructing 500,000 square feet of facilities with an annual production of 36,000 kilograms of high-quality cannabis.
+Alongside the construction of their first building, Lotus is progressing with its 30,000 sq. ft. expansion adjoining to its initial purpose-built prototype facility.
+Lotus ultimately plans on constructing up to 500,000 square feet of facilities with an annual production of 36,000 kilograms of high-quality cannabis.

 To date, Lotus has functioned within a non-dilutive financing strategy that has left it in control of its assets.
 Its initial financing was provided by private placements and by Auxly, which has committed $12 million of funding to the company.
 From an operational standpoint, the company plans to maintain its robust economics by becoming a low-cost producer with goals of achieving a production cost of $1.05 to $1.20 per gram, compared to the industry standards of $1.90 to $3.50.
 The low cost of production is associated to Lotus’ proprietary advanced facility design and the low cost of energy in the province of BC.